 What is the Old Fashioned Straight Back German Shepherd?

-German Shepherds with straight backs are the original type of the breed.
+German Shepherds with straight backs are the original breed type.
 Their back forms a straight line.
 This appearance resembles the wolf.

 They’re called “old fashioned” because the German grandfather of this dog breed established them this way and especially working lines have been bred to resemble that type ever since.